-We welcome the gathering darkness of November with storytelling, poetry and exquisite music, as CBC radio host Tom Allen and partner Lori Gemmell conjure A Poe Cabaret for our High River audience.
+We welcome the gathering darkness of November with storytelling, poetry and exquisite music, as CBC radio host Tom Allen, harpist Lori Gemmell and the Garneau String Quartet conjure A Poe Cabaret for our High River audience.

 A Poe Cabaret was initially co-commissioned by Luminato and the Ottawa International Chamber Music Festival.
 Listen to this fresh retelling of the Romantic master’s greatest works.
 Shiver at the crumbling gothic shadows cast in André Caplet’s Conte Fantastique for harp and string quartet, inspired by Poe’s cautionary quarantine epic The Masque of Red Death, and witness Poe’s greatest success and deepest heartbreak in Alexina Louie’s startling musical version of The Raven featuring narration, harp and string quartet.

 A Gothic tale told in story and music

 Tom Allen on the collaboration with Lori Gemmell of the Kitchener-Waterloo Symphony Orchestra

 “….
 [Lori] and I have put together an ever-growing number of shows that combine chamber music and storytelling.
 It is, apparently, just what we do.”

 The tragic life story of Edgar Allan Poe is captured in music by the brilliant and troubled impressionist Debussy, his student Caplet, and by Canadian composer Alexina Louis.

 The Raven | Alexina Louis

 Conte Fantastique | André Caplet